1 / 1

 ACTIVITIES: Boaters of all types — from water skiers to fishing enthusiasts to canoeists and sailors — will love Chatfield Reservoir's waters.
 Boat rentals, a floating restaurant and a marina are also part of the fun at Chatfield.

 9 Kneale Rd., Eldorado Springs

 Tucked away just minutes from Boulder, Eldorado Canyon is a true hidden treasure.
 You can hike amidst the towering sandstone cliffs, picnic along scenic South Boulder Creek or climb Eldo's sheer golden walls.
 It's just a half-hour's drive from downtown Denver.

 ACTIVITIES: Rock Climbers take note: Eldorado Canyon offers over 500 technical rock climbing routes luring climbers from around the world to challenge their skills on Eldo's golden cliffs.
 Hike or mountain bike the picturesque trails that vary from easy to difficult and connect with Boulder's legendary trail systems.
 Enjoy a picnic by scenic South Boulder Creek.
 In the winter, Eldorado offers cross-country skiing and snowshoeing.

 3785 Weld County Rd., Firestone

-Formerly named Barbour Ponds, this nature St. Vrain State Park (about 35 minutes north of Denver) offers 50 acres of land and 80 acres of water split among several ponds.
+Formerly named Barbour Ponds, St. Vrain State Park (about 35 minutes north of Denver) offers 50 acres of land and 80 acres of water split among several ponds.
 It's a great place for anglers, campers, photographers, birders, walkers and anyone who loves nature.

 2989 S. State Hwy.
 83, Franktown